 — Matthew 3:15 NLT

 Gracious and all wise heavenly Father, thank you for having John baptize Jesus.
 This reminds me that baptism is about my relationship with you and not about who baptizes whom.
 Thank you for Jesus' example of living only to please you and accomplish your will.
-Please fill my heart with that same resolve and empower it by that same Spirit.
-In Jesus' name I pray.
+Please fill my heart with that same resolve and empower me by the Holy Spirit to live only for you.
+In Jesus' name, I pray.
 Amen.